lfrank01/CircuitPython/CircuitPython Servo/README.md

 * I rigged up my code to get the micro serve, not continuous servo, to move forward when I touched a wire, and backward when I touched another.
 I added debugging, which is super important, by including LED and serial monitor code.
 * I also added code to make it so that when neither wire was pressed, the LED would turn off and a message would show up.
 Additionaly, I made it so that when I pressed both wires at the same time, the servo angle reset to 90.

-* Most of my lessons learned is in my code, here:
+* Most of my lessons learned are in my code, here:

 ![CircuitPython Servo Code](/CircuitPython_Servo/Luke-Engineering_III-CircuitPython_Servo.py)